apitaev/calculator/README.md

 * Update README.md to include project diagrams.
 * Complete and unit-test implementation for DoubleCalculatorServiceImpl.
 * Complete integration and postman testing for the <code>/calculateChain</code>.
 * Add new Types for CalculatorService interface e.g. FloatCalculatorServiceImpl, Long.

-Steps to add a new service implementation are:
+## Steps to add a new service implementation for a Calculator Service:
   * Add a new class implementing <code>com.ebay.assignment.calculator.service.CalculatorService</code> and implement interface methods;
   * Update enumeration <code>com.ebay.assignment.calculator.service.ArgumentsType</code> by adding a new supported type of arguments.
   * Update a constructor of the <code>com.ebay.assignment.calculator.api.CalculatorController</code> to inject a new implementation.